Ryanyzh/ID-Assignment01-1-/README.md

 Apps which I have used to design include:
 1. Adobe XD (Wireframe): <link>

+Target Audience and their Purpose of visiting this Website:
+1. Regular readers who wants to know a little on what the band, Imagine Dragons is about such as the songs they produce.
+2. Fans and readers who are curious and interested to find out more about the band history as well as its members.
+3. Fans and readers to want to purchase and book tickets for imagine dragon events such as their concert.
+4. Fans and readers who wants to listen into the music or watch their music video as they are all consolidated into one section without any advertisements

 I decided to apply what we have learnt during lessons such as forms, media queries,